-Typically, as life often does, it was a massive watershed moment because after a few weeks moping around feeling sorry for myself and listening to sad songs by Stevie Wonder, Donner Summer and Michael Jackson's "She's Out Of My Life", I went out and bought lots of Jazz Funk 12inch records, I was going to learn to dance to Disco music the way I learnt to Rock and Roll music with Roger, Les and Tony, with a personal twist.
+It was a massive life-changing moment because after a few weeks moping around feeling sorry for myself and listening to sad songs by Stevie Wonder, Donner Summer and Michael Jackson's "She's Out Of My Life", I went out and bought lots of Jazz Funk 12 inch records, I was going to learn to dance to Disco music the way I learnt to Rock and Roll music with Roger, Les and Tony, with a personal twist.

 One 12 inch record in particular was on the Tappan Zee label called 'Turn On The Tap' and had 4 tracks on like an EP.
 They were "Westchester Lady" by Bob James, "Watermelon Man" by Mongo Santamaria, "Black Is The Colour" by Wilbert Longmire and "First Love" by Richard Tee.
 I learnt to dance, not just disco dance, but to Jazz dance to that 12 inch, especially the fast paced latin rhythms of "Watermelon Man" and "Black Is The Colour".

 1979 was a passage of rites with my love for music soon I was out dancing all over the town with my friends and this was when I started to study how DJs were putting their music together.
 I was not just going to the disco to meet girls I was really listening to the music being played too, intensely.
 Closing my eyes to zone out at one with the music, spinning, grooving, weaving and bobbing.
 One night a girl came over and said "You're a great dancer.
 Where did you learn to move like that?"'
 I replied "you have to love the music and then trust your body's rhythm".
 I was made up.